soxueren/atsd/api/data/series/group.md

 | 2016-06-25T08:00:59.000Z | -        | 19       | 19  |
 ```

-The grouped SUM series is then aggregated into periods.
+The grouped `SUM` series is then aggregated into periods.

-> Note that if period is not specified, the grouping function automatically applies aggregation for the same period as aggregate function.<br>To avoid this, specify `"period": {"count": 1, "unit": "MILLISECOND"}` in `group`.
+> Note that if period is not specified, the `group` function automatically applies aggregation for the same period as the `aggregate` function.<br>To avoid this, specify `"period": {"count": 1, "unit": "MILLISECOND"}` in `group`.

 ```json
 [